ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 If a specific HTTP URL matches a view's URL pattern, the view usually performs the following functions:

 - processes HTTP requests.
+- fetches model data from a backend database.
 - performs business logic based on request arguments.
 - uses templates to render the response content.
 - returns responses in different format such as HTML, JSON, or others.